SimBricks

 Key Features

-• End-to-End: simulate full network systems, with hosts, devices, network, and the full software stack.
+• End-to-End: simulate full heterogeneous systems, with hosts, devices, network, and the full software stack.

-• Scalable: simulate large network systems comprising tens or hundreds of separate hosts and devices.
+• Scalable: simulate large heterogeneous systems with tens or hundreds of separate hosts and devices.

 • Fast: keep simulation times as low as possible.